edfloreshz/blog.edfloreshz.dev/blog/content/search.md

 ---
-title: "search" # in any language you want
+title: "Search" # in any language you want
 layout: "search" # is necessary
-# url: "/archive"
-# description: "Description for Search"
+description: "Search for posts"
 summary: "search"
 ---